Summer Weight Loss Secret: Lowering Your Setpoint Weight

 The hormones signal the brain that you’re not eating enough food.
-The hypothalamus in the brain directs various hormones to make you hungry, cold, weak, shaky.
+The hypothalamus in the brain directs various hormones to make you hungry, cold, weak, and shaky.
 If these symptoms aren’t enough to make you eat more food, it slows your metabolism.
 At this point, it will take a lot of work to meet your summer weight loss goal.

-Yes, you most certainly CAN attain your summer weight loss goal by slashing calories, but it is not pleasant and the weight loss is will only last short term.
+Yes, you most certainly CAN attain your summer weight loss goal by slashing calories, but it is not pleasant, and the weight loss will only last short term.
 As soon as you stop dieting, the weight will come back, probably bringing a few extra pounds with it for extra insurance against future starvation.
 Crash dieting is counterproductive, as it elevates the setpoint weight.
 Crash dieting is not the only thing that raises setpoint weight, however.

 There are several factors known to elevate setpoint weight.
 Here are the most common ones.

-Low-Quality Diet: Eating a regular diet of heavily processed foods and fast foods is a major cause of an elevated setpoint weight.
+- Low-quality diet: Eating a regular diet of heavily processed foods and fast foods is a major cause of an elevated setpoint weight.
 Processed and fast foods contain preservatives, additives, sugars, and chemicals that create a hormonal clog.

-Sleep Deprivation: Many studies show that lack of sleep contributes to weight gain.
+- Sleep deprivation: Many studies show that lack of sleep contributes to weight gain.
 The link between sleep deprivation and weight gain appears to be cortisol.
 Studies show sleep deprivation causes an increase in cortisol levels, a hormone that contributes to weight gain if it remains elevated for too long.

-Chronic Stress: Everyone experiences stress.
+- Chronic stress: Everyone experiences stress.
 It is a part of life.
 But if stress goes on too long and becomes chronic, it elevates blood cortisol levels causing an elevated setpoint weight.
 This is because cortisol triggers a release of insulin, the fat-storage hormone.

 The factors listed above create a hormonal clog, which elevates setpoint weight and ruins your summer weight loss goals.
 The only way to lower setpoint weight is to clear the hormonal clog.
 One of the ways to do that is by consuming high-quality calories.
 How do you know the quality of a calorie?
 A quality of a calorie can be assessed based on four criteria: